 For Regan Edens, this level of challenge though is an incentive.
-Regan, who is founder of DTC as well as a member of the CMMC-AB, believes that the harder the challenge the more interested he is in finding a solution.
-This attitude goes a long way to explaining his approach to helping DTC’s customers as well as accepting a role on the CMMC-AB.
+Regan, who is founder of DTC, believes that the harder the challenge the more interested he is in finding a solution.
+This attitude goes a long way to explaining his approach to helping DTC’s customers.

 PreVeil spoke with Regan at the end of 2020 about the challenges he sees contractors facing as they get on the path to compliance.
 We also asked some of the common misconceptions floating around the DIB.
 Our conversation below has been edited for clarity and brevity.

 PreVeil: Let’s start with learning a bit about DTC.
 How did it start and get to where it is today?

 Regan Edens: DTC (Digital Transformation Compliance) is rooted in my interest of applying technology to hard problems.
 So, when DFARs and CMMC came up in 2019, I thought it was a fit for the type of challenge and digital transformation I thought I could help with.
 You had the important national security interest, the compliance requirements of DoD and then the cybersecurity aspect.
 Through conversations, I realized the size of the challenge and need for manpower to establish the DFARS framework.

 That’s when I started DTC.